karlospn/how-to-containerize-a-line-of-business-dotnet-app-without-using-dockerfile/README.md

 # **Trying out the built-in container support for the .NET 7 SDK**

-A few months ago the built-in container support in the .NET 7 SDK was announced.
+A few months ago, the built-in container support for the .NET SDK was announced.
-This feature allows us to create containerized versions of our applications just using the ``dotnet publish`` command and without the need of having a Dockerfile.
+This feature allows us to containerize our application using the ``dotnet publish`` command, with no need of having to write a  ``Dockerfile``.

-I don't want to try this feature with a "Hello World" .NET app, I know that it works well with it,  instead let's try to migrate from an app that uses a rather "complex" Dockerfile  to a "docker-less" app that uses the container support to create the application container image.
+I've been wanting to try this new feature for quite a while, but I don't want to use it with a simple "Hello World" .NET app, because I know that it will work well with it.
+Instead, **I decided that I'll try to migrate an app that has a rather "complex" ``Dockerfile`` to a new version that has no ``Dockerfile`` and instead uses the built-in container support feature**.

 # **Repository Content**